erlangxk/mockAPI/README.md

 ### Example Endpoints

-- GET /users - Returns a list of users
+- GET /users - Returns a list of users (with a 3-second delay)
 - GET /users/:id - Returns a specific user by ID

 You can modify the `data.json` file to add more routes, responses, or customize existing ones.

+### Response Templates

+The API uses Mockoon's templating system:
+- URL parameters: `{{urlParam 'paramName'}}`
+- Example: `/users/123` will return a user with id "123"

 ## Customizing the Mock Server